-By the late nineteenth century, Pink’s was the largest producer of jam and marmalade in the world.
+Pink’s was the largest producer of jam and marmalade in the world by the late nineteenth century.

 Edward Pink (1827 – 1910) emigrated to London from Durley, Hampshire.
-He served an apprenticeship to a grocer before founding a preserves business in 1860.
+After serving an apprenticeship to a grocer he established a preserves business in 1860.

-His son, Thomas (1854 – 1926), entered the business in 1867, at which point there were twelve employees.
-When Edward Pink Jr also entered the business the firm became known as Edward Pink & Sons.
+His son, Thomas (1854 – 1926), entered the business from 1867, at which point there were twelve employees.
+Edward Pink Jr later entered the business, and the firm became known as Edward Pink & Sons.

 A factory was established on Staple Street, Bermondsey, South London.
 The operation utilised steam-powered machinery by 1874.
 Over 400 people were permanently employed, rising to 600 during the busy seasons.

 Scrupulous cleanliness was adhered to.
-In 1874 the influential Dr Arthur Hassall of The Lancet toured the company’s factory and after scientific analysis was able to vouch for the purity of the firm’s products.
-This was a great boon for the company at at time when food adulteration was rife.
+The influential Dr Arthur Hassall (1817 – 1894) of The Lancet toured the company’s factory in 1874 and following scientific analysis of Pink products was able to vouch for their purity.
+Food adulteration was rife at the time, so this recommendation was hugely valuable for the firm.

-In 1890 Thomas Pink became managing director of the company, which henceforth was known as E & T Pink.
+Thomas Pink became managing director of the firm from 1890, which henceforth became known as E & T Pink.
 Pink was a dour, hard-working, hands-on employer.
 Immediately after taking control of the business, he completely reorganised it.

-In 1892, in response to alleged intimidation of union members, the activist Clement Edwards urged the Co-operative societies to boycott Pink’s products.
+In response to alleged intimidation of union members in 1892, the activist Clement Edwards (1869 – 1938) urged the Co-operative societies to boycott Pink products.

 60 female workers in the finishing department went on strike in 1892 after their wages were reduced.
 They were all promptly replaced by new workers.

 E & T Pink did not allow its workers to leave the premises during their lunch break, and did not provide a separate room where staff could rest during their break.
-In 1893 a juryman described the situation as “shameful”.
-In 1893, following an appeal by the MP John Burns to Thomas Pink, permission was granted for outside breaks, and in 1894 Pink built an 800-capacity dining room for employees.
+A juryman described the situation as “shameful” in 1893.
+Following an appeal by the MP John Burns (1858 – 1943) to Thomas Pink, permission was granted for outside breaks, and Pink opened an 800-capacity dining room for employees in 1894.

-By 1894, E & T Pink was the largest manufacturer of jam in the world, with an average production of 40 tons per day.
+E & T Pink was the largest manufacturer of jam in the world by 1894, with an average production of 40 tons per day.
 He controlled a twelfth of the British tapioca market.
-By the late nineteenth century, E & T Pink claimed to be by far the largest manufacturer of marmalade in the world.
+E & T Pink also claimed to be by far the largest manufacturer of marmalade in the world by the late nineteenth century.

-Thomas Pink was a highly-gifted engineer: he designed the machinery at his pepper mills himself; in 1894 they ground sixteen tons of pepper a week, and Pink controlled an eighth of the British pepper trade.
+Thomas Pink was a highly-gifted engineer: he designed the machinery for his pepper mills himself; he ground sixteen tons of pepper a week by 1894, and controlled an eighth of the British pepper trade.

-Pink was the first British businessman to dictate his correspondence by phonograph.
-By 1894 he conducted the majority of his business through the newly-invented telephone.
-A strong Conservative, Pink was knighted in 1904.
+Pink was innovative; he was the first British businessman to dictate his correspondence by phonograph.
+He conducted the majority of his business through the newly-invented telephone by 1894.
+A keen Conservative, Pink was knighted in 1904.

-By 1909 the Staple Street factory covered 5.5 acres.
-It was the largest jam factory in the world.
+The Staple Street factory covered 5.5 acres by 1909, and was the largest jam factory in the world.

 Between 1910 and 1914 the business suffered heavy losses.

-In 1911 there was a woman’s strike at Pink’s factory.
-The women managed to secure a wage increase of two shillings per week.
+The factory was affected by a woman’s strike in 1911.
+The female workers managed to secure a wage increase of two shillings per week.

-In 1914 the Pink factory suffered a serious strike of around 1,000 people, involving almost all but the clerical staff.
+The Pink factory suffered a serious strike of around 1,000 people in 1914, involving almost all but the clerical staff.
 The workers demanded an increase in their wages.
 Pink’s response was to close the entire factory, citing safety concerns for those among his workforce who remained loyal.
 This left a total of 1,200 to 1,500 people idle.
 Work resumed after Pink agreed to grant the minimum wage recommended by the Trade Board.

 During the First World War, wartime contracts allowed E & T Pink to re-enter profitability, but following the end of the war, the losses returned.

-By 1920 control of E & T Pink had come under control of the Van Den Bergh family.
+Sir Thomas Pink retired in 1919, and sold E & T Pink to the Van Den Bergh family.

-In 1920 E & T Pink was merged with Plaistowe, a fellow jam, marmalade and confectionery manufacturer.
+E & T Pink was merged with Plaistowe, a fellow jam, marmalade and confectionery manufacturer, in 1920.
 The merger was motivated by anticipated economies of scale.

 The merged company had an annual production of 24,000 tons of jam and marmalade, 7,500 tons of confectionery and 2,500 tons of Fulcreem food products.
 Total sales were over £2.75 million.

-In 1921 the company directors agreed that the Pink’s name had become noxious, and that a rebranding was necessary to increase sales.
+The company directors agreed that the Pink’s name had become noxious by 1921, and that a rebranding was necessary to increase sales.

 After sustaining losses of £200,000 between 1920 and 1923, the E & T Pink subsidiary was liquidated, and the assets acquired by Plaistowe.

 Following the merger, Sir Thomas Pink was retained in an advisory capacity, but had no directorial control.
-A keen smoker, drinker and meat eater, he died from heart failure at his London home in 1926, following surgery.
+A keen smoker, drinker and meat eater, following surgery he died from heart failure at his London home in 1926.
 He left an estate valued at just over £275,000.

-In his will Sir Thomas awarded a £750 a year annuity to his son, Thomas Bernard Pink, who having emigrated to Canada in 1914, had not been heard from since.
+In his will Sir Thomas awarded a £750 annuity to his son, Thomas Bernard Pink (born 1882), who had emigrated to Canada in 1913, and after establishing himself in the Toronto real estate business, had not been heard from since 1914.